seventhqueen/buddypress-cover-photo/readme.txt

 == Changelog ==

+= 1.1.4 =
+- Change to the group cover tint inner layer to show also when the user isn't logged in. thanks @sharmstr
+- Updated translation files

 = 1.1.3 =
 - Some extra checks when saving just the position so it won't remove the existing image